 Since most versions of the tarot are so old, they are in the public domain.
 They can be bought just about anywhere.
-To purchase a set either go to a local store so that you can see and feel the cards to choose a deck your like, or check Amazon who offer a wide variety of different tarot decks.
-(Rider Tarot Deck or The Linestrider Tarot Deck or The Naked Heart Tarot deck to name a few)
+To purchase a set either go to a local store so that you can see and feel the cards to choose a deck you like, or check Amazon which offer a wide variety of different tarot card decks… including:

 How to Use Your First Tarot Deck

-Ok, so you bought your fist deck, and you’re sitting there looking at it.
+Ok, so you bought your first deck, and you’re sitting there looking at it.
 You think there’s a lot to remember when it comes to identifying the cards.

 Besides knowing what they mean upright, you think you have to know what they mean reversed.
 It can be a little overwhelming.
 But in the beginning, you really don’t need to be concerned with all of this.
 It’s time to get to know the tarot.
 And that doesn’t mean definitions.